aorinevo/nyc-node-demo-reappsjs/README.md

   - Java (brew install java)
   - Maven (brew install maven)
 * In reapps-properties.json, update the paths object so that the object properties point to the cloned repos in (1).
-* First time run, use command "node reapps --action=initBox". after which you can run script without typing node.
-For example, you'll be able to run the same command as "reapps --action=initBox".
+* First time run, use command `node reapps --action=initBox`. after which you can run script without typing node.
+For example, you'll be able to run the same command as `reapps --action=initBox`.
 You'll need to obtain admin access through Macy's Self Service app (command + spacebar and enter Macy's Self Service).
 * run `mvn clean install` from BloomiesCommonUI root
 * run `mvn clean install --Dmaven.test.skip=true` in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run `mvn jetty:run -o` in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe

-Note: Typically, reapps --action=initBox will be run only once after which developers can use other API calls to make changes to their environments (i.e. reapps --action=updateSdpHost).
+Note: Typically, `reapps --action=initBox` will be run only once after which developers can use other API calls to make changes to their environments (i.e. `reapps --action=updateSdpHost`).

 ## API
 * Initialize everything!